 Make reservations at Peculiar Rabbit, known as much for its rooftop patio as its burgers and entrees.
 We’ve also heard their brunch is a don’t miss, and we can imagine it’s a perfect way to soak up a sunny Sunday.

 Around the corner is Whiskey Warehouse, your go-to for a strong drink and a good view.
 This is a place where you’d be just as comfortable cheering on your favorite team on one of the big screens as you would swinging by for appetizers (they’re half off 4-6 PM M-F) and drinks during a girls happy hour.
-Make sure to pay attention to their daily specials by checking their Facebook page.

-Adding a much anticipated brewery scene to Plaza Midwood, Legion Brewing has an expanded outdoor space perfect for craft beer sipping.
+Adding a much-anticipated brewery scene to Plaza Midwood, Legion Brewing has an expanded outdoor space perfect for craft beer sipping.
 Another neighborhood spot is The Workman’s Friend, a casual spot serving craft cocktails and Irish classics in a warm and comfortable atmosphere.
-Their friendly backyard style patio has plenty of tables and their own built in bar.
+Their friendly backyard style patio has plenty of tables and their own built-in bar.
 Another neighborhood favorite is the lively Pizza Peel, where you’ll find families chowing down on unique pizza creations and playing games.